 An individual with significant symptoms definitely would require surgery [locked knee or debilitating pain].
 A person with an evidence of meniscal tear also needs to be operated.

-However, a person with mild symptoms of a meniscal tear and who does not participate in sports may be given trial of conservative treatment.
+However, a person with mild symptoms of a meniscal tear and who do not participate in sports may be given a trial of conservative treatment.

 In the case of a sportsperson, if the ability to compete is impaired because of the symptoms, then nonoperative management is unlikely to be successful.

 Studies have reported arthroscopic knee surgery and physical therapy to bring greater pain relief than does physical therapy alone.

 A reasonable goal before return to athletic activity is the strength of the injured lower extremity within 20-30% of the contralateral side.
 A smaller tear and tear on the outer edge of the meniscus in a stable knee, nonsurgical treatment may suffice.